Timo972/ai-movie-suggestion/README.md

 Powered by LLama3 running in Ollama with a custom system prompt.
 Built within 4h or less.
 Didn't track, don't expect much ^^.

+## Possible next steps
+- Improve UI/UX
+- Replace Llama model with a more specialized one
+- Connect tmdb database to ai model

 ## Technologies used

 - Nuxt3 (v4 compat) -> Vue 3